plusk01/teensyimu/README.md

 ## Examples

 See an IMU data plot in real-time with `python -m teensyimu.plotimu`.
 Alternatively, you can see the frequency spectrum with `python -m teensyimu.plotfreq`

+## Creating New Messages

+To create new or change existing messages, changes need to be made in `teensyimu_serial.h` and in `serial_driver.cpp`.
+For these changes to appear in Python, `py_teensyimu.cpp` also needs to be changed.
+For an example of necessary changes, see [this commit](https://github.com/plusk01/teensyimu/commit/2f2101865d4a2deb641b958747ef80e209a2884f) where two new messages (*IMU_NoMag* and *IMU_3DOF*) were added.

+If messages are changed, this project must be built from source.

 ## Coordinate Frame